-The Tug Boat Rozi was originally a Bristol built tugboat, launched in 1958 as “The Rossmore” by Charles Hill & Sons, a major shipbuilder at that time.
-In 1969 she was sold to Rea Towing company and reamed Rossgarth.
-In 1972 she was sold to Mifsud Brothers (Malta Ship Towage) Ltd, Malta, retaining her name.
-In the same year she sailed from Liverpool for Malta where in 1973 she was registered.
-In 1981 she was sold to Tug Malta and renamed Rozi, which is a very traditional Maltese name.
+The Tug Boat Rozi was originally a Bristol built tugboat, launched in 1958 as ‘The Rossmore’.
+In 1972 she was sold to Mifsud Brothers (Malta Ship Towage) Ltd, Malta, retaining her name up until 1981 when she was sold to Tug Malta and renamed ‘Rozi’, which is a very traditional Maltese name.

 Rozi was finally scuttled in 1992 off Cirkewwa after 20 years of working in the Grand Harbour.
 She was originally intended as a submarine attraction for Captain Morgan’s Safari Tours, however, as these tours no longer operate the wreck of Rozi is purely left for divers enjoyment.
 She is fully intact, except engine and propellers, with her mast starting at 18 meters and most of the wreck between 25 and 35 meters.

 You will begin the dive from the northern most entry point in Cirkewwa, which requires a giant stride entry.
 After an 8-12 minute swim Tug Boat Rozi will loom into view, impressing you with her size and silhouette.
 She sits upright on a sandy bottom of 35 meters with her bow facing west.
 Penetration is possible through the empty engine room, the wheel house and behind the wheelhouse, where you can dive into several doorways and explore different rooms.